Achrafsadeq/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## Mission Director

-> This project is supervised by the ALX Software Engineering Program, guided by Guillaume.
+> This project is supervised by the ALX Software Engineering Program.

 ## Developer